madelinepropis/School_District_Analysis/README.md

 ### Replacing Thomas High School's Performance

 In comparison to other the schools, before replacing the ninth-grader's grades, Thomas High School had the 2nd highest overall passing rate.
 After moving the grades, Thomas High School dropped to become the 8th highest ranked school out of 15 since null grades were being calculated as 0s while the total student count remained the same.
-ADD HERE The district summary was not greatly impacted by replacing Thomas High School's ninth-graders' grades.
+The school summary drastically changed when the null grades were entered, but when the ninth-graders were removed, the data did not vary much from the original data that included the fake grades.
+The district summary was not greatly impacted by replacing Thomas High School's ninth-graders' grades.

 ### Replacing the Ninth-Grade Scores